MostafaHassanein0/brain-game/README.md

 team member:
 1- Mahmoud Gamal
 2- Mostafa Gamal
-It was developed by me and my teammate for "the Upper Egypt Cities Competition for Educational Programming Projects".                 promgramming tools that used:
+It was developed by me and my teammate for "the Upper Egypt Cities Competition for Educational Programming Projects".                                 programming tools that used:
 -HTML(HyperText Markup Language)
 -CSS(HyperText Markup Language)
 -JavaScript (Programming language)